 Calum Jones- First Music Video Shoot!

-A couple of weeks back, our artist development and promotions team were working around the clock to organise something really exciting for one of the artists on our roster!
+Recently, our artist development and promotions team were working around the clock to organise something really exciting for one of the artists on our roster!
 Calum Jones, a young singer-songwriter from Moray, Scotland, has been on the Music Gateway artist development roster for a couple of months now, and is already showing real promise as a professional recording artist.

 Calum’s original material encompasses multi-genre influences, ranging from Folk, Indie Pop, Traditional and Celtic Rock.
 At the Music Gateway live showcase earlier this month, Calum certainly demonstrated his aptitude for performing live…

 Calum, alongside Mark Adams, global head of artist development and promotions, decided it was time to take things up a notch!
 Mark and Rachel from our promotions team began to piece together all the necessary components for a music video for Calum’s latest single ‘Iona’.
 After spending hours scouting for the right location, some artsy props and finding extras to feature in the video, the show was finally on the road!

 We caught up with Calum to discuss his journey with our artist development and promotions team so far, and how he found his first music video shoot experience…

 (Watch the full music video when you get to the end!)

 Were you nervous?
 What were you expecting from the day and how did that differ from the reality?